ekiim/vim-mathpix/README.md

 request to the _Mathpix_ API, in order to convert the selected image in to \Latex, or regular text depending on the argument.

+## Usage

+Execute the command `Img2Latex` or `Img2Text` and it will insert on your current line, text generated from the image you crop on your screen.

 ## Install

 Make sure you have installed, `curl`, `jq` (like `sed` but for `json`), and `scrot`.